Schema Validation¶

 JSON Schema defines the format property which can be used to check

-if primitive types (string
+if primitive types (strings, numbers, booleans) conform to

 well-defined formats.
 By default, no validation is enforced, but optionally,